CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/projects/post-parcel-optimization.md

 ![Branching](./../../pictures/post_digital_twin.png)
 _Figure: A cut-out of the model of the digital twin for the parcel logistics centre in Frauenfeld._

-The digital twin model is already available as a prototype to test its ability to support the dispatcher in finding the optimal way to transport the parcel between the logistics centre in Frauenfeld and Häerkingen.
+The digital twin model is already available as a prototype to test its ability to support the dispatcher in finding the optimal way to transport the parcel between the logistics centre in Frauenfeld and Härkingen.
 A GUI has been developed to allow the dispatcher to see the solution computed by the optimisation algorithm, to add constraints to the algorithm before it is re-run, and to test certain What-If scenarios by re-assigning transports at his request, with the digital twin in the background testing the consequences.

 ![Branching](./../../pictures/post_digital_twin_gui.png)
 _Figure: Representation of the prototype's GUI to adjust the optimization algorithm and run What-If scenarios._